 Lofty Lake Loop Trail is a 4 mile lightly trafficked loop trail located near Kamas, Utah that features a lake and is rated as moderate.
-The trail is primarily used for hiking and fishing and is accessible from June until September.
+The trail is primarily used for hiking and fishing and is best used from June until September.

 Lofty Lake Trail is located near Kamas, Utah and features a lake.
 The trail is primarily used for hiking.
 This Hike starts at the Pass Lake Trailhead just on the Highway near Pass Lake.
 Start on the Weber River trail.
 After a short distance you will come to the Lofty Lake Trail on the right.
 Continue around .7 miles and you will come to the Cuberant Lake Trail junction but continue to the right past Kamas Lake 1.3 miles until you arrive at Lofty Lake less that 1 miles from Kamas Lake.
 Either return the way you came or continue up the pass and drop down to Scout Lake near a boy scout camp working south and west until you arrive back at the Weber river trail and return to you car.